Accounting

 This course is a continuation of ACC470A.
 The Internship is the capstone course for the BBA in Accounting.
 Students will be placed in a workplace setting where they will have the opportunity to apply their skills and knowledge to typical tasks they may encounter in actual employment.
 They will be expected to report to their worksites as if they were employees and will be subject to supervision, coaching, performance feedback, and responsibility for assignments appropriate to their preparation and employee level.
 Work schedules will be combined with class meetings.
 These meetings will be jointly conducted by professors from Career Development Services and the General Education department.
 The purpose of these classes is to reflect upon Internship experiences and assignments, review and discuss journal entries, organize thoughts, ideas and materials for the internship paper, receive and offer support to fellow internship students, gain greater self-awareness of one’s preparation and readiness for work using their skill set.

-Prerequisites: ACC470A.
-The Internship course must be taken in the final four terms of a student’s degree program.
+Prerequisite: ACC470A.
+The Internship course must be taken in the final four terms of a student’s degree program

 Credits: 3.00